 Xyralid Side Effects

-Note: This page contains side effects data for the generic drug hydrocortisone / lidocaine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Xyralid.
+Note: This document contains side effect information about hydrocortisone / lidocaine topical.
+Some dosage forms listed on this page may not apply to the brand name Xyralid.

-If any of the following side effects occur while taking hydrocortisone / lidocaine topical, check with your doctor immediately:Incidence not known
+Check with your doctor immediately if any of the following side effects occur while taking hydrocortisone / lidocaine topical:

 - Burning or stinging sensation of the skin